raul23/steering-behaviors/README.rst

          <img src="./images/seeking_options.png">
        </a>
       </div>
+- A red "zombie" can be controlled by the user via the arrow keys.
+Hence, the user can move it anywhere on the canvas and the other green "zombies" will start moving toward it without settling for a final standstill.
+Unlike in the case of the `arrive algorithm <#arrive-algorithm>`_, the green "zombies" will seek the red "zombie" and if their target doesn't move at all, they will continue to do a back and forth with the red "zombie".
 - You can **pause** the program by clicking anywhere on the canvas.
 Then to resume the animations, just click again on the canvas.

 References